What Is The Medical Definition Of False Imprisonment?

 Unfortunately, nursing home and abuse cases are becoming more common across the country.
 One problem that sometimes happens in nursing home abuse cases is false imprisonment.

 Below is the medical definition of false imprisonment and other vital information about nursing home abuse and neglect.
-If you have questions, please contact Boone County nursing home abuse attorneys David Monteleone and John Fisk for a consultation.
+If you have questions, please contact Illinois nursing home abuse lawyer David Monteleone for a free consultation.

 The Rights Nursing Home Residents Have in Illinois